Health Consequences of Roundup Herbicide - Long Version

 Health Consequences of Exposure to Roundup Herbicide

-Below is a link to a video interview with Dr. Stephanie Seneff, a senior researcher at the Massachusetts Institute of Technology.
+Below is a video interview with Dr. Stephanie Seneff, a senior researcher at the Massachusetts Institute of Technology.
 The interviewer is Jeffrey Smith of the Institute for Responsible Technology.

 The interview presents very technical information at a fast rate and so it is very difficult to follow without a guide.
 The following nine pages of material is designed to help you understand exactly why glyphosate, the active ingredient of Roundup, is so toxic to our health.